nobuto-m/quick-jumpbox/README.md

    or
    `sudo tailscale up --advertise-routes 192.168.99.0/24`

-## Misc
+## Misc - only if necessary

 Useful packages to install.
 - `avahi-daemon` (for home use to resolve `HOSTNAME.local`)
 - `prometheus-node-exporter` (to be monitored by other machines)

-Extend the root volume if necessary since [the installer doesn't use the whole space if a drive is bigger than a certain amount](https://launchpad.net/bugs/1893276).
+Extend the root volume since [the installer doesn't use the whole space if a drive is bigger than a certain amount](https://launchpad.net/bugs/1893276).
 ```bash
 sudo lvextend -l +90%FREE --resizefs ubuntu-vg/ubuntu-lv
 ```